 “We’re able to get the patient information every few minutes and then have it presented to clients as a unified data model,” said Klass.
 This integration reduces the workload for VigiLanz by eliminating time previously spent on implementation and importing data into the platform.

-Emissary API endpoints also allow for bi-directional data flow from VigiLanz back into the EHR, which alleviates the need for the clinicians to double document.
+Emissary API endpoints also allow for bi-directional data flow from VigiLanz back into the EHR, which alleviates the need for the clinicians to double document and allows them to focus on patient care.

 Why Sansoro Health?